Perfect Chirality with imperfect polarisation

 Scattering calculations for systems where a single ground/excited state has multiple allowed transitions, such as \emph{V} and $\Lambda$ arrangements require a more complicated treatment \cite{Hughes_Anisotropy_interference, Bens_thesis}.
 However, the dot-product rules that determine directionality are unchanged.

 Chiral interactions at C points are characterised not just by an excited MS radiating light in only one direction, but also by a single-photon transmission coefficient that approaches $-1$ for low loss - i.e. transmission of the incident photon with a phase shift of $\pi$.
-This phase shift in transmission is exploited in several proposals for quantum information circuits \cite{Young_PRL, chiral_component, Lodahl1, exploiting_lambda_sys}.
+This phase shift is exploited in several proposals for quantum information circuits \cite{Young_PRL, chiral_component, Lodahl1, exploiting_lambda_sys}.
 However this effect is not fundamentally associated with either circular dipoles or polarisations, but emerges whenever the interaction between the MS and waveguide is unidirectional.

 This is shown in Fig.\ref{rt} where the reflection and transmission coefficients from equations (\ref{transmission}, \ref{reflection}) are plotted.
-In parts (a) and (b) the local polarisation is given by $\mathbf{E}_f = 1/\sqrt{2} $ and $\mathbf{E}_f = 1/\sqrt{10} $ respectively while along the $x$ axis the dipole is varied as $\mathbf{d}= $ with $\theta$ running from $0$ to $\pi$.
-The typical C point behaviour is realised when $\mathbf{d}^*\cdot \mathbf{E}_b = 0$, a consequence of the fact that in this configuration the forwards/backwards emission rates are identical to those with a circular dipole at a C point.
+In parts (a) and (b) the local polarisation is given by $\mathbf{E}_f = 1/\sqrt{2} $ and $\mathbf{E}_f = 1/\sqrt{10} $ (an arbitrary choice) respectively while along the $x$ axis the dipole is varied as $\mathbf{d}= $ with $\theta$ running from $0$ to $\pi$.
+A phase-shift ($t\approx -1$) occurs when $\mathbf{d}^*\cdot \mathbf{E}_b = 0$, a consequence of the fact that in this configuration the forwards/backwards emission rates are identical to those with a circular dipole at a C point, indeed there is no special feature that separates chirality with circles from that with ellipses.

 More generally, many interesting effects have been predicted in theoretical frameworks where particular forward/backward emission rates are assumed \cite{chiral_component, exploiting_lambda_sys, dimer_formation, Lodahl1, atom_switch, multi_dimer_formation, multiple_atoms_gausian_pulse}, rather than specifying the dipoles/polarisations that determine these rates.
-Consequently, the predictions of these works apply to all polarisation/dipole combinations that produce directionality, not just the specific case of a circular dipole at a C point.
+The predictions of these works apply to all polarisation/dipole combinations that produce directionality.